saint11/DeadWeight/source/game.md

 Execute that effect.

 #### Use item or change equipment (1 action) {.block}
-Equip, use an item for it's effect.
+Equip and/or use an item for it's effect.
 If changing equipment remember to return that character's previous equipped item to the inventory.

-You can instead give or use an item on someone on the same tile if they have inventory space.
+You can also give or use an item on someone on the same tile if they have inventory space.
 Throwing an item to someone up to two units away is also possible, but requires a **dexterity test** for both characters.
 Receiving an item doesn't cost an action.